Practicalities for the USI community

 The table shows the possible language paths according to the starting level and the development of skills over two years.
 The language offer includes:

-• Intensive 60-hour pre-semester courses before the start of the semester in both autumn (Pre-SA) and spring (Pre-SP), the first two weeks of September and the first two weeks of February.
+• Intensive 60-hour pre-semester courses before the start of the semester in both Autumn (Pre-SA) and Spring (Pre-SP), the first two weeks of September and the first two weeks of February.

 Pre-SA